 Show What You Know is a perfect ice breaker in the early weeks of a rhetoric course.
 It serves as a low-stakes assignment that helps students practice and gain confidence speaking in public while introducing them to critical research skills.
 The assignment asks students to teach their classmates something they know how to do or give a demonstration of a skill they think classmates would want to learn.

 Each class will select the best “Show What You Know” presentation by secret ballot.
 The winner from each class will be invited to deliver their Show What You Know in the Library Learning Commons in a special public event with publicity and catering.
-This event occurs in the third week of each semester and is free and open to the public.
-Check the IDEAL events page for exact event dates.
+This year’s Show What You Know showcase event was held on Wednesday, September 13 from 6-8p.m. in the Main Library Learning Commons, open area D.

 Students completing the “Research & Evaluating Sources” module will also have the opportunity to have their work entered into the Wikipedia Challenge.
 Winners from the challenge will be announced at the Show What You Know public event.

 This assignment asks students to delve into the world of primary source material.
 Students transcribe a document in the University of Iowa Libraries’ DIY History project.
 These transcriptions make handwritten documents computer searchable and further the Libraries’ efforts to publicize these materials.

 Students then hone research skills and skills of rhetorical analysis by composing a blog post, screencast, and presentation that demonstrate the document’s rhetorical construction and its place in history.
 This assignment invites students to consider the world out of which the document arose.

 Visit the UI Library’s DIY History libguide for tips on researching archive material and for excellent resources to assist and guide students’ research process.

 - Instructions for making a Ken Burns effect video with iMovie